 Spencer Guo

 Hello and welcome!
 My name is Spencer Guo and I am a Ph.D. candidate in chemistry at the University of Chicago, where I am jointly advised by Aaron Dinner and Benoît Roux.
-I'm grateful to be supported by the NSF Graduate Research Fellowship Program and the Eckhardt Graduate Scholarship.
+I'm grateful to be supported by an NSF Graduate Research Fellowship Program and the Eckhardt Graduate Scholarship.

 Update (Feb.
 2024)!
 Our paper on the dynamics of a voltage-sensing protein is published at Nature Communications.